-CEBC Section 319.2 defines the level of data collection required of rehabilitation projects, which permits the knowledge factor of ASCE 41 to be taken as 1.0.
-ASCE 41 Section 6.2 and Table 6-1 define material testing requirements for each level of data collection.
+CEBC Section 319.2 defines the level of material testing required for rehabilitation projects, which generally permits the knowledge factor of ASCE 41 to be taken as 1.0 unless specific test results dictate otherwise (e.g., see ACI 369.1 Section 2.4 and ASCE 41 Section 11.2.4).
+Material testing requirements are covered generally in ASCE 41 Section 6.2.3 and specific to each existing material type in ASCE 41 Chapters 9 through 12.

-6.2.1 Existing buildings in which the original construction and all subsequent reconstruction, alteration, or addition projects have all been certified by DSA are subject to the "usual" level of material testing as defined in each applicable material chapter of ASCE 41.
+6.2.1 Existing buildings whose original construction and all subsequent reconstruction, alteration, and addition projects have all been certified by DSA are subject to the "usual" level of material testing as defined in each applicable material chapter of ASCE 41.
+As explained in ASCE 41 Section C6.2.3, usual testing serves to substantiate material properties as specified on the original drawings and shall not be used to justify larger values.

-Exception: When material strengths are not specified on the original construction documents for an existing DSA certified building, the materials with undefined strengths are subject to the "comprehensive" level of material testing as defined in each applicable material chapter of ASCE 41 unless otherwise approved by DSA.
+Exception: When material strengths are not specified on the original construction documents for an existing DSA-certified building, the materials with undefined strengths are subject to the "comprehensive" level of material testing as defined in each applicable material chapter of ASCE 41 unless otherwise approved by DSA.

-6.2.2 Existing buildings not complying with Section 6.2.1 above are subject to the "comprehensive" level of material testing as defined in each applicable material chapter of ASCE 41.

-6.2.3 Regardless of whether the "usual" or "comprehensive" level of material testing is required, the testing of existing concrete shall comply with CBC Section 1911A.1.

-Note: Any existing concrete for which material tests result in a strength less than 1,500 pounds per square inch (psi) cannot be used as structural concrete in accordance with CBC Section 1911A.1.
+- 6.2.2 Existing buildings not complying with Section 6.2.1 above are subject to the "comprehensive" level of material testing as defined in each applicable material chapter of ASCE 41. - 6.2.3 In accordance with CEBC Section 319.2, DSA may accept qualified test data from the original construction to satisfy material testing requirements in full or in part. - 6.2.4 Regardless of whether the "usual" or "comprehensive" level of material testing is required, the testing of existing concrete shall comply with CBC Section 1911A.1. - 6.2.4.1 Any existing concrete for which material tests result in a strength less than 1,500 pounds per square inch (psi) cannot be relied upon as structural concrete. - 6.2.4.2 Existing concrete need not comply with the minimum concrete strength of 3,000 psi for new construction per CBC Section 1909A.1.10 regardless of the seismic design criteria selected per Section 3.1 above. - 6.2.4.3 Test data from the original construction as described Section 6.2.3 above may also be considered to satisfy compliance with CBC Section 1911A.1, subject to DSA approval.